 Train strike dates: Full list of rail and Tube walkouts for August

-The summer of travel chaos wrought by rail strikes is far from over, as Britain is hit by its latest 24-hour industrial action on Saturday, August 13, as train drivers’ union Aslef stages a walkout.
+The summer of travel chaos wrought by rail strikes is far from over, after Britain was hit by its latest 24-hour industrial action on August 13, as train drivers’ union Aslef staged a walkout.

-The industrial action caused disruption into the morning of Sunday, August 14, with the following lines affected: Avanti West Coast, Arriva Rail London, CrossCountry, Great Western Railway, LNER, Greater Anglia, London Overground, Southeastern, Hull Trains and West Midlands Trains.
+The industrial action caused disruption into the morning of August 14, with Avanti West Coast, Arriva Rail London, CrossCountry, Great Western Railway, LNER, Greater Anglia, London Overground, Southeastern, Hull Trains and West Midlands Trains lines affected.

 Steve Montgomery, chair of the Rail Delivery Group, said: “The Aslef leadership has for the second time in as many weeks, decided to impose yet more uncertainty for passengers and businesses by disrupting passengers’ weekend plans.